joepreludian/jenkins-cluster-dind/README.md

 It will create all the containers as well as the links among them, but it will create an empty configuration.
 Point your browser and you will see a cleanup Jenkins available for using.

+## Loading preconfigured jenkins\_home
+You can have a Jenkins pre-installed Jenkins by using my own settings.
+Take a look on this page for further information: [](https://github.com/joepreludian/jenkins-cluster-dind/releases/tag/1.0.0)
+After starting jenkins just login using the following credentials:

+* Username: admin
+* Password: admin

 All of your configuration will be created on the folder "jenkins\_home" inside your project directory; Credentials, hosts, nodes, plugins (and etc) will be put on that directory, to it's most likely that it will have a huge size.
 It's strongly recommended that you backup this folder in order to have your settings keeping safe and sound.

 # Todo